wp-plugins/custom-post-widget/readme.txt

 = I love your plugin!
 What can I do to help? =

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
-Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you share the link to this plugin!
+Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.7.2 =
+The post status is now used for displaying the content blocks in the widget areas, only published content blocks are now displayed.
+Thanks to tmbdesign.co.uk for suggesting this change.

+= 2.7 =
+Added dismissable support notification.

+= 2.6 =
+Added the possibility for using the content block slug in the shortcode.

+= 2.5.7 =
+Changed the way the button above the content editor is inserted.
+For background see: http://wordpress.org/support/topic/soliloquy-conflict-1?replies=2

+= 2.5.3 =
+Added filter to 'public' value of the content_block post type to make it possible to use the Visual Composer plugin.
+See support topic: http://wordpress.org/support/topic/make-post-type-public

+= 2.5.2 =
+Changed require to require_once in custom-post-widget.php to solve a possible issue reported by John Sundberg.
+Updated SE translation files as provided by Andreas Larsson.

+= 2.5 =
+Added 'Content Block Information' to overview page, updated styling to reflect new 3.8 interface and rewrote javaScript code for inserting shortcode tag

+= 2.4.5 =
+2.4.5 javaScript fix for inserting shortcode tag

+= 2.4.4 =
+Added unique ID to each content block that is inserted using the shortcode functionality

+= 2.4.3 =
+Changed the way the shortcode button above the editor is called.

+= 2.4 =
+You can now add a description to the content block to make it easier for content editors to find out where the block is displayed on the site.
+Thanks to Andreas Larsson the plugin now includes a Swedish translation.

+= 2.3.5 =
+Added the option to use your own widget template file as suggested by flynsarmy.
+See http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1 for more information.

+= 2.3.4 =
+Added pt_BR translation files as kindly provided by Ronaldo Chevalier.

 = 2.3.2 =
 Removed hardcoded plugins folder path